Workers Compensation Benefits Guide: Which States Have the Best Workers Compensation Programs?

 • Tennessee: Your doctor must have a license to practice medicine in this state to prescribe or refer any psychological treatment.
 Otherwise, state law limits how much care you’ll get.

-Maximum Length of Time You Can Get TTD Benefits by State
+Maximum Length of Time You Can Get Workers Compensation Insurance Payouts by State

 Thirty-four states provide benefits for the total time your disability stops you from working.
 However, 16 states do not.
 In Florida, Minnesota, Oklahoma, Texas, for example, workers’ comp TTD payments automatically end after 104 weeks.
 Montana doesn’t limit how long you can treat your workplace injury or illness.
 Still, state guidelines say you’re responsible for a co-payment.